Softala-MLOPS/Supercomputing-review/Review on Tutorial for integration part.md

 Jukka:
 - Naming could be done on the links in the notebook file of the useful material lists
-- The examples aren't completely clear in every step
+- Not all of the examples aren't completely clear in every step (Pydantic and YAML)
 - Simplified and more visual presentations or animations could work for the data scientist who are going to be using these platforms
 - We could have a hierarcical view of the technologies and the correlations between them

+## Questions
+- Why do we need YAML & Pydantic in the project (What does the JSON validation and YAML's pydantic validation mean?)?

 # Part 2 (estimated time: 1h)